Thermal Oxidizer Troubleshooting & Controls Support Guide

 Problem 2: Unit Not Reaching Operating Temperature

 When a thermal oxidizer will not get to setpoint, operators often suspect the burner first, but heat-up problems can originate from several places.
-Common causes include incorrect damper positions, low burner firing rate, modulating valve calibration errors, excessive shell heat loss, process airflow higher than design, or degraded RTO media reducing heat recovery.
+Common causes include incorrect damper positions, limited firing command, temperature input drift, excessive process airflow, air leakage, or degraded RTO media reducing heat recovery.

 Problem 3: High LEL Alarms or Shutdowns

 High LEL alarms are serious because they point to a combustible mixture risk upstream of the oxidizer.
-Common causes include process changes that increased solvent loading, LEL sensor drift, failed dilution air dampers, fan problems reducing dilution volume, or a setpoint that was tightened without confirming process conditions.
+Common causes include process changes that increased solvent loading, LEL sensor drift, dilution air issues, fan problems reducing dilution volume, or a setpoint that was changed without confirming process conditions.

 Problem 4: RTO Valve Sequencing Issues

-RTO valve sequencing faults often show up as chamber imbalance, temperature instability, increased emissions risk, or alarm messages indicating valve mismatch.
-Mechanical causes include low compressed air to actuators, sticky cylinders, worn linkages, failed solenoids, and limit switches that no longer indicate true valve position.
+RTO valve sequencing faults often show up as chamber imbalance, temperature instability, emissions-risk concerns, or alarm messages indicating valve mismatch.
+Mechanical causes can include actuator air issues, sticky cylinders, worn linkages, solenoid problems, or limit switches that no longer indicate true valve position.

 Problem 5: Excessive Fuel Consumption